Delightful Adventures

 Vegan Cauliflower Soup

 A creamy vegan cauliflower soup you can make in either your Instant Pot or on the stove top (instructions for both methods are included!)
-This easy dairy-free and vegetarian soup recipe is easy to make, delicious, and is filled with wholesome ingredients.
+This easy dairy-free and vegetarian soup recipe is easy to make, and of course, delicious.
 It can be served for either dinner or lunch and you can garnish it any way you like!

 Author: Nisha Vora